clayauld/Secure-Adblocking-DNS/README.md

 </details>

 ### Set up unbound as a recursive, authoritative DNS server
-Note: This set up was derived from the site https://calomel.org/unbound_dns.html
+Note: This set up was derived from this [site.](https://calomel.org/unbound_dns.html)

 <details>
 <summary>click to show installation instructions </summary>